mikrono/tModLoaderWiki_kr_ko/Useful-Vanilla-Fields.md

 # Player Fields

-* endurance; float

-Damage reduction modifier.
-0 means no reduction, 1 is max reduction (minimum of 1 damage taken).

 * dash; int

 Enables a dash ability depending on the value of the variable.
 2 = Eye of Cthulhu Shield Dash.
 3 = Solar Armor Dash.
 4 = Ninja Master Gear Dash.

+* endurance; float

+Damage reduction modifier.
+0 means no reduction, 1 is max reduction (minimum of 1 damage taken).

+* immune; bool

+Gives the player immunity.
+He cannot be hurt.

+* immuneNoBlink; bool

+Gives the player immunity.
+He cannot be hurt.
+Doesn't have the visual effect of being immune.

 * magicCrit; int